-FMLA provides eligible employees with up to twelve (12) workweeks of unpaid leave, except as described above.
-However, if an employee has accrued paid leave, he or she must substitute any qualifying paid leave for unpaid FMLA leave first.
+FMLA provides eligible employees with up to 12 workweeks of unpaid leave, except as described above.
+However, if an employee has available PTO, he or she must substitute any qualifying paid leave for unpaid FMLA leave first.
 Substituted paid leave will run concurrently with the unpaid FMLA leave.
 "Qualifying paid leave" is leave that would otherwise be available to an employee for the purpose for which FMLA leave is taken.
 The remainder of the 12 workweeks of leave, if any, will be unpaid leave.
 Any paid leave used for an FMLA-qualifying reason will be charged against the employee's entitlement to FMLA leave.
 This includes leave for disability or workers' compensation injury/illness, provided that the leave meets FMLA requirements.
-The substitution of paid leave for unpaid leave does not extend the 12-work week period.
-During the period that an employee takes a leave of absence, including FMLA, he or she is not eligible to accrue paid time off benefits.
+The substitution of paid leave for unpaid leave does not extend the 12-workweek period.
+During the period that an employee takes a leave of absence, including FMLA, he or she is not eligible to receive additional PTO.
 Accruals will resume upon the employee's return to work.